borisdj/EFCore.BulkExtensions/README.md

 **Batch** Extensions are made on *IQueryable* DbSet and can be used as in the following code segment.
 They are done as pure sql and no check is done whether some are prior loaded in memory and are being Tracked.
-(*updateColumns* is optional param in which PropertyNames added explicitly when need update to it's default value)
+(*updateColumns* is optional param in which PropertyNames added explicitly when need update to it's default value).
 Info about [lock-escalation](https://docs.microsoft.com/en-us/troubleshoot/sql/performance/resolve-blocking-problems-caused-lock-escalation) in SQL Server with Batch iteration example as a solution at the bottom of code segment.
 ```C#
 // Delete